Large-scale Maps of the Cosmic Infrared Background from Planck: Introduction

 On top of being an excellent probe of star formation, the CIB is also a good tracer of the large-scale structures out to high redshift, and thus a good tracer of the lensing potential that affects the cosmic microwave background (CMB) \citep{planck2014_xviii}.
-As a consequence, the CIB can be used to predict the lensing potential and de-lens the CMB temperature map as e.g. demonstrated on \planck \citep{larsen2016}. \citet{manzotti2017} used CIB data from \herschel to de-lens the CMB B-mode map from the South Pole Telescope \citep{carlstrom2011}, thereby detecting for the first time a statistically significant de-lensing effect on the CMB B-mode.
-Forecasts conducted by \citet{manzotti2018} show that for next generation CMB Stage-3 and Stage-4 experiments, the internal reconstruction of the lensing potential will be the dominant method to de-lens the CMB, but ancillary data will remain very helpful and serve as a very important and independent systematic check.
-Most notably, the CIB covers the lensing potential out to much higher redshift than what can be covered in galaxy surveys, albeit much with lower resolution.
-Lastly, \citet{planck2018_viii} combined the high signal-to-noise \planck lensing reconstruction at large scales with CIB information from the \planck GNILC maps \citep{planck2016_xlviii} at small scales to construct an optimal map of the lensing potential that combines the advantages of both tracers.
+As a consequence, the CIB can be used to predict the lensing potential and to de-lens the CMB temperature map as demonstrated, for example, on \planck data \citep{larsen2016}. \citet{manzotti2017} used CIB data from \herschel to de-lens the CMB B-mode map from the South Pole Telescope \citep{carlstrom2011}, thereby detecting for the first time a statistically significant de-lensing effect on the CMB B-mode.
+Forecasts conducted by \citet{manzotti2018} show that for next-generation CMB Stage-3 and Stage-4 experiments, the internal reconstruction of the lensing potential will be the dominant method to de-lens the CMB, but ancillary data will remain very helpful and serve as a very important and independent systematic check.
+Most notably, the CIB covers the lensing potential out to much higher redshift than what can be covered in current large-area galaxy surveys, albeit with much lower resolution.
+Lastly, \citet{planck2018_viii} combined the \planck lensing reconstruction at large scales, which was high signal-to-noise, with CIB information from the \planck generalized needlet internal linear combination (GNILC) maps \citep{planck2016_xlviii} at small scales to construct an optimal map of the lensing potential that combines the advantages of both tracers.

-Large area maps of the CIB are maps of a highly biased tracers of dark matter at $z=1-2$.
-It is thus a promising avenue to constrain the scale dependent bias imprinted by primordial non-Gaussianity \citep[e.g.][and references therein]{Dalal:2007cu,deputter2017}. \citet{tucci2016} use Fisher forecasts to demonstrate that even in the presence of Galactic dust residuals, an uncertainty of $\sigma(f_{\rm NL})$ of approximately 3.5 can be obtained for sky fractions between 0.2 and 0.6.
-This result would be competitive with CMB bispectrum based measurements \citep{planck2016_xvii} and rely on different physical scales.
-Current CIB-based measurements of this effect are limited by the available area of the CIB maps with low enough residual galactic dusts.
+Large-area maps of the CIB are maps of a highly biased tracer of dark matter at $z=1-2$.
+It is thus a promising avenue to constrain the scale-dependent bias imprinted by primordial non-Gaussianity \citep[e.g.][and references therein]{Dalal:2007cu,deputter2017}. \citet{tucci2016} use Fisher forecasts to demonstrate that, even in the presence of Galactic dust residuals, an uncertainty of $\sigma(f_{\rm NL})$ of approximately 3.5 can be obtained for sky fractions between 0.2 and 0.6.
+This result would be competitive with CMB bispectrum-based measurements \citep{planck2016_xvii} and would rely on different physical scales.
+Current CIB-based measurements of this effect are limited by the available area of the CIB maps with low enough residual galactic dust.
 Our work aims at directly addressing this limitation.